 Marquise Cut Diamonds Dallas TX

 Marquise is the feminine form of marquees and falls between a duke and an earl.
-The marquise cut diamonds has graced the length of women's hands usually in a north to south direction, but on occasion has been set east to west.
+The marquise cut diamonds has graced the length of women's hands.
+Usually in a north to south direction, but on occasion has been set east to west.
 The marquise diamond engagement ring was very popular in the 1980s and through the mid 90s.
 The shape was rarely used in men's wedding rings or any men's jewelry for that matter.

 Most consumers never pay attention to the cut of a marquise.
-The other issues with the marquise, is how it is set as an engagement ring or a ring you would wear all the time, it’s important to protect the tips of the diamond.
+The other issues with the marquise, is how it is set as an engagement ring or a ring you would wear all the time.
+It’s important to protect the tips of the diamond.
 When setting a marquise of any stone the tips need to be protected and check at least once a year.
-It is recommended using a chevron tipped head to hold the diamond.
-The V shape protects more area around the tips.
+So, we recommended using a chevron tipped head to hold the diamond.
+Because, V shape protects more area around the tips.

 Although the marquise is not as popular today as it used be 2 decades ago, design technology has advanced so much.
 This has enabled those looking for the different and unusual to use the marquise as its center.
 The opportunity to create a long and delicate look is enchanting and dramatic.
 The round diamonds did not seem proportionate or they were too over-powering to the marquise center.